 What should I avoid while taking Rythmol (propafenone)?

-Grapefruit and grapefruit juice may interact with propafenone and lead to potentially dangerous effects.
-Discuss the use of grapefruit products with your doctor.
+Grapefruit and grapefruit juice may interact with propafenone and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking propafenone.

 Rythmol (propafenone) side effects